btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 ### Payment and Store settings changes ⚙️

-Over the years and with every release, we have added feature, options, settings and customizations to nearly every page when it comes to Store configuration.
-It was becomming too much, so we decided to clean-up these views, move a number of settings to where it makes more sense.
+Over the years and with every release, we have added features, options, settings and customizations to nearly every page when it comes to Store configuration.
+It was becoming too much, so we decided to clean-up these views, move a number of settings to where it makes more sense.

 [![BTCPay 1.3.0 Payment Method 1.3.0](https://img.youtube.com/vi/2tBOWh5H1jc/mqdefault.jpg)](https://www.youtube.com/watch?v=2tBOWh5H1jc)